David W. Tretter President

 Throughout her career, Knox has served on a number of boards involved in education and community.
 Professional memberships have included the Executive Committee of America’s Urban Campus - a higher education consortium representing Chicago’s universities and colleges, the Board of Directors of the Southland Chamber of Commerce, the Association of Fundraising Professionals, the Planned Giving Association, the Irish American Partnership and District 230 Board of Education.

-She holds a Bachelor of Arts degree from Saint Xavier University, is completing her master’s degree in business administration, and is an Edgar Fellow, class of ’13.
+She holds a Bachelor of Arts degree and master's degree in business administration from Saint Xavier University and is an Edgar Fellow, class of ’13.

 She can be reached at firstname.lastname@example.org